christopher5106/christopher5106.github.io/_posts/2015-07-16-deep-learning-install-caffe-cudnn-cuda-for-digits-python-on-ubuntu-14-04.markdown

 LIBRARY_NAME_SUFFIX := -nv
 {% endhighlight %}

-#Instant launch
+#... or simply launch an instance provisionned by Chef

-You can launch instantly a g2 instance on AWS with my [Chef deployment recipe](https://github.com/christopher5106/digits-server-simple).
+You can launch instantly a g2 instance on AWS with my Chef deployment recipe ['digits-server-simple'](https://github.com/christopher5106/digits-server-simple).

-Create a repository containing a file named `Berksfile`, with this recipe following the instructions.
+Create a repository containing just one file, named `Berksfile`.
+In this file,  configure the recipe following the instructions.

 Create an AWS Opsworks Stack with your repo and its deploy key.
 Add a 'Digits' layer with the recipe, a security group open on port 8080 and an EBS under `/digits` path.

-That's it : then choose your instance type to launch.
+**That's it !**.
+Now, whenever you want DIGITS, simply launch an instance type to launch in the panel.

 #Create dataset